andywiecko/ECS/README.md

 > **Warning**
 >
-> Package is in preview state.
+> The package is in a preview state.
 > The API may change without advance notice.
 > Production usage is not recommended.